tefter/guides/content/features/team_collaboration/_index.en.md

 #### Login

-Any Slack workspace member who wishes to create or modify content on Tefter for the organization, has to log in first.
+Any Slack workspace member who wishes to create or modify content on Tefter for the team, has to log in first.
 By logging in a Slack member account is connected to a Tefter one.

 Use `/t login` to connect your accounts.

-Admins and members of the organization can send invites, see how [here][org-invites].
+Admins and members of the team can send invites, see how [here][org-invites].

 #### Adding bookmarks